 Tax on savings interest

-There is a tapered relief available if your non-savings income is between £16,850 and £11,850 whereby every £1 of non-savings income above a taxpayer's personal allowance reduces their starting rate for savings by £1.
+There is a tapered relief available if your non-savings income is between £17,570 and £12,570 whereby every £1 of non-savings income above a taxpayer's personal allowance reduces their starting rate for savings by £1.

 Interest from savings products such as ISA's and premium bond wins do not count towards the limit.
-So, some taxpayers with tax-free accounts and higher savings can still continue to benefit from the relevant PSA limits.
+So, taxpayers with tax-free accounts and higher savings can still continue to benefit from the relevant PSA limits.

 Banks and building societies no longer deduct tax from bank account interest as a matter of course.
 Taxpayers who need to pay tax on savings income are required to declare this as part of their annual Self-Assessment tax return.